Supported on Android & iOS.

 Monitoring and Exporting Screen State Data

-You can monitor and export environmental sensors data using either the Data Export page or Kibana.
+You can monitor and export screen state data using either the Data Export page or Kibana.

 Screen State Data Source in the Participant App